Visnes/kagi-dracula/README.md

 ## Team

-This theme is maintained by the following person.
+This theme is maintained by the following person(s) and a bunch of [awesome contributors](https://github.com/dracula/kagi/graphs/contributors).

 | [![Visnes](https://github.com/visnes.png?size=100)](https://github.com/visnes) |
 --------------------------------------------------------------------------------------------- |